kognifai/PoseidonNext-Framework/SDK-documentation/Dashboards/Creating-a-widget.md

 export class DemoWidgetComponent implements WidgetComponent { }
 ```

-Implementation of this interface means that the component class will have to define some members:
+Implementation of this interface means that the component class must have to define some members:
 - **configuration** - a property of the **WidgetConfiguration** interface type.
-Any widget must have  **configuration** property that will provide the definition of what the user can edit for the widget via the configuration component
+Any widget must have  **configuration** property that provides the definition of what the user can edit for the widget via the configuration component
 - **init()** - executed when:
-  - the widget is first added to the dashboard
+  - The widget is first added to the dashboard
-  - the widget is loaded initially when the dashboard is loaded
+  - The widget is loaded initially when the dashboard is loaded
-  - the configuration of the widget is changed
+  - The configuration of the widget is changed
-- **update()** - executed each second.
-A suitable place for refreshing/pulling data from a service
+- **update()** - Executed each second.
+A suitable place for refreshing or pulling data from a service
-- **collectAddresses()** - necessary for the framework to be able to collect all configured timeseries addresses from the widget.
+- **collectAddresses()** - Necessary for the framework to be able to collect all configured time series addresses from the widget.
 Currently **NOT** implemented in framework.
-- **collectSubscriptions()** - necessary for the framework to be able to collect all data subscriptions objects and dispose of them.
+- **collectSubscriptions()** - Necessary for the framework to be able to collect all data subscriptions objects and dispose of them.
 Currently **NOT** implemented in framework.

 Here is an example of a full widget component definition: